 What To Do If You’ve Hit a Parked Car?

 Hit a Parked Car?

-Parking can be stressful – particularly when space is tight and the parking lot or road is busy with many distractions.
+Parking can be stressful – particularly when space is tight, the roads are wet or icy, or the parking lot or road is busy with many distractions.
 Even the most well-meaning drivers might find they bump or scrape a neighboring vehicle while attempting to park, or hit a parked car while moving.

 If you find yourself in this situation, keep calm.
 Hitting a parked car is a common accident and can be resolved simply.
 The most important thing to do is to take responsibility.
 Hitting a parked car is not a crime, but leaving the scene of the accident is, and there’s a strong likelihood the moment is caught on surveillance camera or a witness saw it happen.